 A provisional patent application is usually filed in a rush.
 Inventors often leave out important components or details of their inventions.
 However, the lack of these components can lead to patent infringement.

 Moreover, provisional applications are relatively cheap, but they must be followed up with a full non-provisional application within 12 months.
-A provisional patent application is not the best option for your invention, so it is important to find an attorney who has years of experience.

 The PPA doesn’t confer any utility rights or other patent rights.
 It only protects your rights for a year.
 Within one year, the PPA must be converted into a utility application.